Blackmoor, Hampshire

 Blackmoor is a village in the East Hampshire district of Hampshire, England.
 It lies about 1.5 miles (2.5 km) southwest of Bordon, just west of the A325 road.

-The nearest railway station is 3.4 miles (5.4 km) south of the village, at Liss.
+It is part of the parish of Selborne, which together with nearby Oakhanger, covers an area of 7915 acres.
+The nearest railway station is 3.4 miles (5.4 km) south of the village, at Liss; although it was served by the Oakhanger Halt railway station on the Longmoor Military Railway until its closure.